 If you’re unfamiliar with the condition, peripheral neuropathy generally describes a disorder affecting your peripheral nervous system, which is essentially your spine and nerves.
 Your brain sends signals to other parts of your body through your peripheral nervous system and nerves relay information back to the brain.
 Damage to these nerves can produce uncomfortable symptoms in your arms, hands, legs, or feet such as mild to sharp pain, numbness, tingling, muscle weakness, hypersensitivity, and more.

-If you’re experiencing any of these symptoms, call Prairie Star Functional Health Center at 913-439-5151 for long-lasting neuropathy relief solutions.
+If you’re experiencing any of these symptoms, call Prairie Star Functional Health Center at 913-439-5151 for neuropathy relief solutions.
 We offer different nonsurgical procedures that target the direct cause of your symptoms, and we’ve helped many patients experiencing neuropathy find relief from their discomfort.
 Call us to schedule a consultation and get back to living a better life today.

 Peripheral neuropathy can develop from a few different causes.
 Below are the most common causes of the condition.